A Better Built Environment for the Changing Environment

 Weather refers to the day-to-day variability of our atmosphere.
 And as anyone who’s traveled from one state to another will tell you, the weather can vary greatly from place to place.
 It can change over minutes, hours, days and weeks.

-Climate, on the other hand, describes long-term conditions specific cares.
+Climate, on the other hand, describes long-term conditions in specific areas.
 Different regions have different climates, and when we talk about climate, we’re referring to averages of precipitation, temperature, humidity, sunshine and wind (among other things) that occur over a long period of time.
 Typical climatological practice analyzes 30 years of data to establish Climate Normals and look for patterns.

 Looking Back on Our Changing Climate